 Winner of Richmond Magazine’s Theresa Pollak Prize for Excellence in the Arts, the selectors wrote, “Richmond, VA native and human dynamo Samson Trinh pulls together a variety jazz, rock and old standards into performances that end up surprising both the audience and the conductor.
 His joy in creation is truly infectious.”
 Samson's catalogue of over 100 compositions and arrangements include music for jazz ensemble, concert band, holiday favorites, chamber ensemble, commercial jingles, ukulele and full orchestra including commissioned pieces for the Richmond Symphony.
-As a sought-after conductor, producer, and saxophonist, Samson has worked and performed with Jason Mraz, Sara Bareilles, k.d. lang, Paul Williams, Rob Thomas, Al Jarreau, The Temptations, Christina Perri, Rene Marie, Chris Kaswell, Colbie Caillat and Robbin Thompson.
+As an orchestrator, conductor, producer, and saxophonist, Samson has worked and performed with Nellie McKay, Sara Bareilles, k.d. lang, Chris Kaswell, Paul Williams, Rob Thomas, Rene Marie, Al Jarreau, The Temptations, Christina Perri, Colbie Caillat and Robbin Thompson.

 Samson is the founder and educator of UKE ‘n’ ROLL, featured in USA Today, which publishes ukulele music and lessons for enthusiasts and educators to provide an alternative teaching method to refresh the music program in school systems and inspire the community using the world’s easiest, most engaging and addictive instrument — the ukulele.
 His teaching career started as an elementary music educator in Virginia for Caroline County Public Schools and Henrico County Public Schools.
 He was honored by Hanover County Public Schools in Virginia for integrating ukuleles in music classrooms through Uke ‘n’ Roll.
-Samson is a graduate of Virginia Commonwealth University where he received his Bachelor of Music degree in Jazz Studies and Orff-Schulwerk Level 1 certification.
-He's studied under Doug Richards, Michael Abene, Al Regni, Skip Gailes and John Winn.
+Samson is a graduate of Virginia Commonwealth University where he earned his Bachelor of Music in Jazz Studies, Master of Music in Education, and Orff-Schulwerk Levels 1 and 2 certifications.

-Samson resides in Richmond with his beautiful wife, Kristin and their puppy, Ella.
-He continues to write, perform and is the lower and middle school music teacher at The Steward School.
-Samson recently authored and published The Complete Ukulele Method with his Uke 'n' Roll business partner, John Gonzalez del Solar.
+Samson resides in Richmond with his wife, Kristin and their dogs, Ella and Zuzu.
+He continues to write, perform and teaches music to the lower school division at The Steward School.
+Samson authored and published The Complete Ukulele Method with John Gonzalez del Solar.